anniecorrea/workshop1_ETL/README.md

 Code Challenge Score, Technical Interview Score

-Taking into account that a candidate is considered HIRED if both scores are ≥ 7, in ext_tran.ypynb
+Taking into account that a candidate is considered HIRED if both scores are ≥ 7, in ext_tran.ypynb, we define a function to determine if a candidate is hired based on their scores and create a new column "Hired" in the DataFrame.

 2️⃣ Transformation